-The Kancamagus Highway in the White Mountains of New Hampshire is famed for its striking scenery, impressive elevation and endless views.
+The Kancamagus Highway in the White Mountains of New Hampshire is famed for its striking scenery, impressive elevation, and endless views.
 The east-west road winds its way from Conway to Lincoln along rivers, up valleys and over the highest paved point on a through-road in the state.

 The Kanc, as its locally known, is very popular in the summer, with numerous swimming holes, waterfalls, hiking trails and campgrounds along the marathon-lengthed highway.
 Its fame, though, is garnered from the autumn colors which concentrate along the corridor, and visitors come from all over the world to leaf-peep along the route.

 I vividly remember my first trip across the Kancamagus Highway shortly after moving to New Hampshire.
-It wasn’t in summer or autumn, though I’ve since spent a great deal of time exploring it’s length during those seasons as well.
+It wasn’t in summer or autumn, though I’ve since spent a great deal of time exploring its length during those seasons as well.
 It was spring, on a warm day in mid-May, right in the heart of the unheralded season of mud and bugs, and even though flowers were in bloom at low elevations, I was amazed to find an impressive pack of snow at the 2850 ft Kancamagus Pass.
 For someone in the process of moving up from New Jersey, this was quite the novelty.

 The Kancamagus Highway receives a lot of snow each year.
 The first snowfall usually occurs before the leaves have fully fallen, and the last snowfall may not occur until Memorial Day.
-Winter is long along this road, but it is well maintained, and opportunities for winter recreation abound for cross country skiers, snowshoers, hikers, photographers, as well as the causal visitor.
+Winter is long along this road, but it is well maintained, and opportunities for winter recreation abound for cross country skiers, snowshoers, hikers, photographers, as well as the casual visitor.

 A recommended first stop on your journey across the Kanc in winter is the US Forest Service Ranger station just west of the town of Conway, where you can get information on the latest conditions along the road, as well as maps highlighting the many sites to explore on your journey.

-From there, heading west, the first stretch of the Kanc is low and level, and follows the boulder strewn Swift River, choked with green and blue ice.
+From there, heading west, the first stretch of the Kanc is low and level and follows the boulder-strewn Swift River, choked with green and blue ice.
 After a few miles, you come to the first must-see site at the Albany Covered Bridge.
 In all other seasons, the bridge is open for traffic, allowing travelers to connect to the Passaconaway Road, which would take you back east to North Conway.
-In winter though, the road is closed and the bridge is gated to cars, leaving it snow covered and quintessentially quaint.
+In winter though, the road is closed and the bridge is gated to cars, leaving it snow-covered and quintessentially quaint.

 Across the bridge lies the eastern terminus of the Nanomocomuck Cross Country Ski Trail, which follows the Swift River upstream on the opposite bank of the Kanc for seven miles to Bear Notch Road.
 The trail is quite popular, easy to follow and well tracked out by skiers and snowshoers there to take in the fantastic views of the mountains over the river.